 Anyone, new to advanced, should pay careful attention to the next few sections.

-Click here for a full list of dispatches.
+Click here for a full list of actions.

 Hooks are how we listen to events in the game.
 This can be anything from when a player joins the game to when a RPEGG rocket hits something.